MontiCore/MCPython/report.md

 ## Not implemented python features
 There are some Python features that are not implemented at all in our project.

-### 1. Function Overload
+### 1. Function Overloading
 Function overloading is a feature that exists in a lot of programming languages.
 It is using different functions with different implementations, however with the same name.
 Depending on the context that the function is called, it executes the different implementations.
-An example would be: doSomething() and doSomething(Obj o), this two functions have the same name however are considered as two different functions, normally with different types of implementations, one not needing an object and the other one needing it.
+An example would be: doSomething() and doSomething(parameter), this two functions have the same name however are considered as two different functions, normally with different types of implementations, one not needing an argument and the other one needing it.
-Another example could be: doSomething(String s) and doSomething(Int i), here we change the types of the arguments in the function, and considering these types the functions do different things.

 We could not implement this in our project.
 To succeed in implementing this feature, the symbol table must be adapted to prevent duplicate